effector/effector/src/content/docs/en/api/effector/attach.md

 ### Types {#attach-source-effect-types}

 :::tip
 You don't need to explicitly set types for each declaration.
-Here is just example for easy understanding.
+The purpose of the following example is to provide a clear understanding.
 :::

 In most userland code you will write code like this, without explicit types of the `let`/`const`: